openrndr/openrndr-guide/docs/10_OPENRNDR_Extras/C08_Quick_UIs.md

             @DoubleParameter("y", 0.0, 500.0)
             var y: Double = 250.0

+            // Use `var` for your annotated variables.
+            // `val` will produce no UI element!
+            @DoubleParameter("z", -10.0, 10.0)
+            val z: Double = 0.0
         }

         // -- this is why we wanted to keep a reference to gui